The Sewist Society

 ― Margaret Atwood, Alias Grace

-Instead of landfilling our fabric, The Sewist Society seeks to reduce textile waste by composting it instead, not only diverting reusable items from the waste stream, but also creating soil organic carbon, which pulls CO2 from the atmosphere and adds vital nutrients back to the Earth.
-All natural fibers can be composted now its time to try it on a large scale.
+Rather than landfilling our fabrics, The Sewist Society seeks to reduce textile waste by composting it instead, not only diverting reusable items from the waste stream, but also creating soil organic carbon, which pulls CO2 from the atmosphere and adds regenerative nutrients back to the Earth.

-With our textile composting project, we are looking for an alternative scalable solution to address our abundant clothing and fiber rejects where compost is the bridge to reducing waste and restoring our topsoil, which is imperative for a healthy sustainable planet.
+With our textile composting project, we are looking for an alternative scalable solution to address our abundant fiber rejects where compost is the bridge to reducing waste and restoring our topsoil.